stolostron/rhacm-docs/_pages/new_guide_setup.md

    6. Click **Edit title**.
    7. Change the name and the URL fragment.
 Keep URL fragment in lowercase.
    8. Click **Rename** to save.
-   9. Select the drop-downn error for the book and click **Edit Configuration**.
+   9. Select the drop-down error for the book and click **Edit Configuration**.
    10. Update the _Content Directory_ field with the new name of the folder.
    11. When links and files/folders are all changed, as well as titles, run a build.